-Variable Amount Detected Maximum Contamination Level (MCL) Maximum Contaminant Level Goal(MCLG) Source of Containment Copper 90-percent of the homes tested had copper levels less than 0.397 ppm Action Level: 90% of the homes tested must have levels less than 1.3 parts per million <1.3 parts per million Corrosion of Lead 90-percent of the homes tested had lead levels less than 0.0009 parts per million Action Level: 90% of the homes tested must have lead levels less than 0.015 parts per million 0 parts per million Household plumbing
+Variable Amount Detected Maximum Contamination Level (MCL) Maximum Contaminant Level Goal(MCLG) Source of Containment Copper 90-percent of the homes tested had copper levels less than 0.397 ppm Action Level: 90% of the homes tested must have levels less than 1.3 parts per million <1.3 parts per million Corrosion of Household Lead 90-percent of the homestested hadlead levels less than 0.0009 parts per million Action Level: 90% of the homes tested must have lead levels less than 0.015 parts per million 0 parts per million plumbing

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The City of Rogue River is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 1 to 2-minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods and safe steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or at http://water.epa.gov/drink.hotline.index.cfm
+Information on lead in drinking water, testing methods and safe steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or at www.epa.gov.

-RESULTS OF NUTRIENT ANALYSIS:

-Samples are collected at the Water Treatment Plant and Wells

-Results meet or exceeded State and Federal drinking water regulations

-Variable Maximum Amount Tested Maximum Contaminant Level (MCL) Maximum Contaminant Lever Goal (MCLG) Source of Contaminant Nutrients Nitrate Nitrogen 0.225 ppm at Water Treatment Plant 10 parts per million 10 parts per million Runoff from fertilizer use: Leaching from septic tanks, Nitrate Nitrogen 1.03 ppm at Wells 10 parts per million 10 parts per million sewage; erosion of natural deposits.
+RESULTS OF NUTRIENT ANALYSIS: Samples are collected at the Water Treatment Plant and Wells Results meet or exceeded State and Federal drinking water regulations Variable Maximum Amount Tested Maximum Contaminant Level (MCL) Maximum Contaminant Lever Goal (MCLG) Source of Contaminant Nutrients Nitrate Nitrogen ND@ at Water Treatment Plant 10 parts per million 10 parts per million Runoff from fertilizer use: Leaching from septic tanks, sewage; erosion of natural deposits.
+Nitrate Nitrogen 0.678 ppm at Wells 10 parts per million 10 parts per million